rokatyy/nuclio/docs/tasks/deploying-functions.md

 > **Note:** Nuclio supports configuring multiple triggers for a single function.
 For example, the same function can be called both via calling an HTTP endpoint and posting to a Kafka stream.
 Some functions can behave uniformly, as accessing many properties of the event is identical regardless of triggers (for example, `event.GetBody()`).
 Others may want to behave differently, using the event's trigger information to determine through which trigger it arrived.

 The entry point may return a response which is handled differently based on which trigger configured the function.
-Some synchronous triggers (like HTTP) expect a response, some (like RabbitMQ) expect an ack or nack and others (like cron) ignore the response altogether.
+Some synchronous triggers (like HTTP) expect a response, some (like RabbitMQ) expect an ACK or NACK and others (like cron) ignore the response altogether.

 To put this in Python code, an entry point is a simple function with two arguments and a return value: